-Comfort Level
+SHOW SLIDE: Comfort Level

 Trainers must be sensitive to participants' cultural beliefs, personal preferences, and physical capabilities.
+During this training, we encourage you to determine your level of participation based on your individual needs.

-Purpose of Providing Training
+SHOW SLIDE: Purpose of Providing Training